Malmesbury: Malmesbury Abbey

 The Abbey was founded in 675 by Maildubh, Mailduf or Maelduib, an Irishman.
 The town came to be named after Maildubh; the name Malmesbury is a combination of Maildubh and burh, meaning Maildubh's fortification.
 After his death around 700, St Aldhelm became the first abbot and built the first church organ in England, which was described as a "mighty instrument with innumerable tones, blown with bellows, and enclosed in a gilded case."
 Having founded other churches in the area, including at Bradford on Avon, he died in 709 and was canonised.
 The Abbey's architecture is listed in the highest category and it is a Scheduled Ancient Monument.

 Across the River Avon's Sherston branch via the footpath by 18 Gloucester Street (leading south-west) is a depression called Daniels Well, and a farm beyond it is named after this.
 This derives from a monk called Daniel named after an earlier Daniel of Winchester.
 This former bishop, on losing his sight, lived at the abbey briefly until death in 745 and was educated there.
 The later monk is said to have submerged himself in the cold water every day for decades to quell fiery passions.

 The Abbey was the site of an early attempt at human flight in 1010, when, as noted by historian William of Malmesbury, the monk Eilmer of Malmesbury flew a primitive hang glider from a tower.
-Eilmer flew over 180 metres before landing, breaking both legs.
+Eilmer flew over 180 metres before landing, breaking both his legs.

 By the time of the Norman invasion in 1066, Malmesbury was one of the most significant towns in England.
 It is listed first (thus most important) in the Wiltshire section of the Domesday Book.
 King Henry I's chancellor, Roger of Salisbury, seized the monastery under his bishopric in 1118, and held it for 20 years.
 Renowned as a great builder, he rebuilt the wooden town walls wholly in stone rather than wood, constructing the short-lived Malmesbury Castle at the same time.

 By the Middle Ages, the north of the town was heavily developed as a religious centre, resulting in the construction of the third Abbey on the site, the 12th-century Malmesbury Abbey, which had a spire 7 m taller than the 123 m one of Salisbury Cathedral.
 In 1220 this resulted in the construction of the Abbey guest house, which is now The Old Bell hotel and claims to be the oldest hotel in England.
 The Abbey's spire collapsed in either the late 15th or early 16th century.
 Under his English Reformation, King Henry VIII, sold the substantial land, but retaining a minor choice portion, to a local clothier William Stumpe.
 The extant part of the Abbey is now the parish church; the remains containing a parvise which still holds some fine examples of books from the former Abbey library.

 Malmesbury natives are sometimes nicknamed Jackdaws, originating from the avian colony of these that inhabit the Abbey walls and roof.